 Office of Equitable Transit and Mobility

-The development of the Richmond Connects plan compendium, including a Richmond Connects Equitable Mobility and Accessibility Action Plan (RC E MAAP) and a Richmond Connects Scenario Plan, is beginning spring 2022.
+The development of the Richmond Connects plan compendium, including a Richmond Connects Equitable Mobility and Accessibility Action Plan (RC E MAAP) and a Richmond Connects Scenario Plan, kicked-off in spring 2022.

-Follow this link for the draft final Path to Equity: Policy Guide for Richmond Connects that addresses the comments received during the public comment period.
+Follow this link for the final Path to Equity: Policy Guide for Richmond Connects that addresses the comments received during the public comment period.
 OETM thanks everyone for their thorough review.
-This document is currently under review by the Land Use, Housing and Transportation committee of the Richmond City Council, and will be finalized through council in the future.
+This document was adopted via City Council Resolution 2022- R027 .

 Wondering what your neighbors had to say about the draft?
 All comments are documented here, which contains a response to each.